-If approved, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
-The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
-If future construction were to occur, additional well and septic facilities would need to be installed; on-site septic and well infrastructure are reviewed for adequacy by DER through the building permit process.
+If approved, each proposed parcel could be developed with up to one single-family dwelling, one ADU, and one JADU in accordance with the A-2 zoning district.
+The remainder could be developed with up to two single-family dwellings and one JADU.
+If future construction were to occur, additional well and septic facilities would need to be installed.
+County DER provided a response to this project requiring that prior to the issuance of a building permit, each parcel shall have an approved independent water supply and shall have its own well.
+On-site septic and well infrastructure are reviewed for adequacy by DER through the building permit process.
 No new construction or wells are proposed as part of this project.
-A referral was sent to DER regarding the proposed subdivision which responded with no comments regarding the proposed parcel map.
+Conditions of approval regarding DER's request will be applied to the project and will be triggered prior to issuance of a building permit.